iter8-tools/iter8/doc_files/metrics.md

 When iter8 is installed, a Kubernetes `ConfigMap` named _iter8-metrics_ is populated with a definition for each of the above metrics.
 You can see the metric definitions in [this file](https://raw.githubusercontent.com/iter8-tools/iter8-controller/master/install/helm/iter8-controller/templates/metrics/iter8_metrics.yaml).
 A few things to note in the definitions:

 - Each metric is defined under the `metrics` section.

 - They each refer back to a Prometheus query template defined under the `query_templates` section.
+Iter8 uses that template to compute the value of the metric for a service version.

 - The metrics have a type, which can be either `Correctness` or `Performance`, depending on what they measure.

-- Finally, each metric is associated with another required parameter called `sample_size_query_template`.
-Its value refers back to a Prometheus query template defined under `query_templates`, which iter8 uses to compute the total number of requests received by each service in an experiment.
+- Finally, each metric is associated with another query template assigned to the attribute `sample_size_query_template`.
+Iter8 relies on the notion of a sample-size query template to compute the total number of data points used in the computation of the metric values.
+Each of the iter8-defined metrics is associated with the `iter8_sample_size` query template defined under `query_templates`, which computes the total number of requests received by a service version.
+For the default iter8 metrics (mean latency, error count, and error rate), the total number of requests is the correct sample size measure.

 ## Adding a new metric